sylabs/examples/iot/contiki/README.md

 $ cd ~/contiki
 ```

-You can obtain the contiki definition file like so:
+You can obtain the Contiki definition file like so:

 ```
 $ wget https://raw.githubusercontent.com/sylabs/examples/master/iot/contiki/contiki.def